 Once deeds are established, your SMSF can open a bank account to roll funds from your existing super accounts.
 Rolling of funds can take a very long time as the fund manager loosing you, has no incentive to do it quickly and 8 weeks is not unusual.
 We recommend waiting until the funds have actually rolled over before making any offers on property.
 Our mortgage broker can however achieve a pre-approval at this stage, typically with the conditions being; that proof of funds roll over is provided and the property being purchased is acceptable to the bank (ie a valuation).

 Before making an offer on property, find a conveyancer / solicitor that have experience in SMSF purchases.
 We know people who can help you here.
 Experience helps heaps as they will often need to educate the Real Estate agent and vendor’s solicitor on how things work.
 They will also understand and support us when we say that you should have a 30 day subject to finance and 60 day settlement period.
+Whilst things can often be quicker than this, removing the stress of a tight deadline is beneficial.

 When the loan contracts eventually arrive, there will be pages that need to be signed by your RG146 qualified person and an independent lawyer/solicitor will need to brief you on what it means to be a guarantor to your own SMSF and sign off that this was done.
 Our mortgage broker will meet with you and help understand who needs to see what documents.